Ashley-P/mytui/Documentation.md

     The character used is the hash '#'.
 The box can be filled or just left with the borders

     draw_str() Draws a string to the screen at the desired position.

+    draw_button() Draws a button to the screen at the desired position

 ## The \<widgets.h\> Header